chenxsan/voidjs/CONTRIBUTING.md

 # Contributing

-htmlgaga is a monorepo managed with yarn 2, please make sure you have [yarn 2](https://yarnpkg.com/getting-started/install) installed first.
+voidjs is a monorepo managed with yarn 2, please make sure you have [yarn 2](https://yarnpkg.com/getting-started/install) installed first.

 1. Clone this repo
 2. Run `yarn` to install dependencies